 On the dining table, cooked rice, soup, and fish sauce are shared to everyone.
 The food likes meat or cereals are sliced into small pieces so that everyone can take them easily.
 Men are very often served first as in most of Asian countries.

-Place both hands on the table otherwise; you cannot pick up your rice bowl and use chopsticks at the same time, you will be not able to use all your fingers to wrap up food if needed, and other people won’t know what your other hand is up to under the table.
+Place both hands on the table otherwise; you cannot pick up your rice bowl and use chopsticks at the same time, you will be not able to use all your fingers to wrap up food if needed.

 The chopsticks rules